 5. Loyalty and Incentives Affiliates.

 These affiliates would offer an incentive, say, cash back or points or virtual currency.
-Basically, they will share a part of their payout, a part of the payment received from the affiliate merchant.
-Cashback offers, donations to charitable organizations and contributions to scholarship funds are by far the most popular forms of incentives used by this type of affiliates.
+They will share a part of their payout, a part of the payment received from the affiliate merchant.
+Cashback offers, donations to charitable organizations, and contributions to scholarship funds are by far the most popular forms of incentives used by this type of affiliate.

 6. Mobile and Pay Per Call Affiliates